Skip to content

 Classic LSASS credential dump chain:

-The 4663 in step 4 is the cheapest, most specific signal in the chain — it directly identifies the credential-theft artifact by name, on disk, with the calling process attached.
+Step 4 is the cheapest, most specific signal in the chain.
+It directly identifies the credential-theft artifact by name, on disk, with the calling process attached.
 SAM-hive reads, DPAPI master-key access, and SYSVOL Groups.xml reads work the same way.